Kevin-Haigis-Lab/speclet/README.md

 ### Notebooks

-Exploratory and small-scale analyses are conducted in the ["notebooks/"](notebooks/) directory.
+Exploration and analyses are conducted in the ["notebooks/"](notebooks/) directory.
 Subdirectories divide related notebooks.
 See the README in that directory for further details.